BMileham98/Moncyclopedia/README.md

 There is a fair amount of features I would like to add or refine to this project, in order to both make the site more polished and allow for further collaboration.

-The comments allow for image submission, however it is not currently regulated.
-I hope to enable approval on a conditional basis to both curate images and allow a steady flow of discussion.
+Image submission for comments is only partially implemented, the form for users fails to show a submission field and there is no code to display such an image, although it is accommodated for in the Comment model.
+Through the admin panel, it can be seen that images are correctly uploaded to Cloudinary.
+I hope to be able to fully implement this as well as selective comment moderation.

 There is not currently a page to allow users to submit their own monsters, this is something I would also implement with further time.
 The model for monsters has been built around this however, with the categories being coded to accept only the 7 categories I have decided so that functionality such as filtering would not break.